xiaoyunyang/coding-challenges/README.md

 - [problem](https://leetcode.com/problems/valid-parentheses/)
 - [solution](/leetcode/20-valid-parentheses.js)
 - [repl](https://repl.it/@xiaoyunyang/20-valid-parentheses)
-- O(N) solution using a stack to make sure every type of open parenthesis is immediately followed by a close parenthesis of the same type.
+- O(N) solution using a stack to make sure every type of open bracket is immediately followed by a close bracket of the same type.

 39 - Combination Sum